 No agreements appeared to be in place with Marley Administration Services Ltd, the company previously employed to provide administration services.
 Similarly, no proper accounting records appeared to have been kept.
-Dalriada has now put in place more robust administration processes and created proper accounting records.
+Dairiada has now put in place more robust administration processes and created proper accounting records.

-In November 2020, a judgment was handed down following Court proceedings involving Dalriada and the Pension Protection Fund ("PPF") with regard to eligibility of pension schemes like the Scheme to make claims on the Fraud Compensation Fund ("FCF").
-In short, the judge found that schemes of this nature were able to make applications for compensation and Dalriada is now considering how this might impact on the Scheme.
+In November 2020, a judgment was handed down following Court proceedings involving Dairiada and the Pension Protection Fund ("PPF") with regard to eligibility of schemes like the Milton Schemes to make claims on the Fraud Compensation Fund ("FCF").
+In short, the judge found that schemes of this nature were able to make applications for compensation and Dairiada is now considering how this might impact on the Milton Schemes.
 Further information will be provided as matters progress.

-Dalriada has developed (and will continue to develop) its business plan which sets out its objectives in various key areas.
+Dairiada has developed (and will continue to develop) its business plan which set out its objectives in various key areas.
 Alongside the business plan, a risk register has been put in place, setting out the key risks to which the Scheme is subject and the controls in place to mitigate these.